Core Spreads vs Capital Index, Who's The Best?

 Capital Index is regulated by Financial Conduct Authority (FCA), FCA FRN 709693.

-In accordance with their own privacy policies, client information is never to be shared with any other institutions or individuals.
-Including credit history and other financial information.
+As per their individual privacy policies, client data is never to be shared with any other institutions or individuals.
+This includes credit history and other financial details.

 Compare Core Spreads vs Capital Index Commission And Fees